shuidi-fed/vapperjs.org/docs/error-handling.md

 This is the default behavior of `Vapper`.
 When any error occurs during server rendering, `Vapper` will fall back to `SPA` mode, which will send the `SPA` page to the client.
 If the error is an error that only occurs on the server side, or if the error is a non-fatal error, that means the user can continue to use our `app`.
 This makes sense in some scenarios, such as ordering page, payment page, and other scenarios that emphasize conversion rates.

+### Special handling of errors in route guards

+The goal of `vapper` is to automatically fall back to `SPA` mode whenever an error occurs, with one exception: if an error occurs in the *asynchronous* routing guard, `vapper` cannot fall back to `SPA` mode.
+This is because `router.onError` cannot catch `Promises rejections`.
+So we need to manually `try...catch` the code inside the routing guard, please read: [Capturing errors in routing guards](/error-handling.html#capturing-errors-in-routing-guards).

 ### Manually fallback <Badge text="Core 0.8.0+"/>

 If you choose [Custom Server](/custom-server.html), and you might write your own business middleware, but `Vapper` can't catch exceptions thrown by user-written business middleware.
 So `Vapper` exposes the `vapper.fallbackSPA(req, res)` function to manually fallback to the `SPA` mode so that the user can call this method in their own error handling middleware to manually fallback to `SPA` mode: